Ernesto Starita

-Ernesto Starita (born 3 March 1996) is an Italian football player who plays as a forward for club Torres on loan from Benevento.
+Ernesto Starita (born 3 March 1996) is an Italian professional footballer who plays as a forward for club Sorrento.

 Career

 He made his professional debut in the Lega Pro for Pisa on 6 September 2015 in a game against Prato.

 In July 2017 Starita joined Cesena, with Carlo Crialese moved to opposite direction.
 Starita was immediately left for Pro Piacenza.
 He made his club debut on 16 July, a friendly match.

 On 3 July 2019, he moved to Casertana.

 On 27 August 2020 he moved to Monopoli.

 On 14 January 2024 he moved permanently to Benevento, signing a 3 1/2-year contract, until June 2027.